Office of the Vice President for

 The University is required to report certain contracts.
 Reporting requirements follow:

-- Quarterly Delegated Lease Summary Quarterly, a summary of all active and expired leases for the preceding three months is to be forwarded to the System Contracts Administration and Compliance.
-Contract Administration and Compliance will then forward a combined report to the Texas Building and Procurement Division on behalf of all UH components.
+- Delegated Lease Report, a summary of all active and expired leases for the preceding three months is to be forwarded to the System Contracts Administration and Compliance.
+Contract Administration and Compliance will then forward a combined report to the Texas Building and Procurement Division on behalf of all UH components;

-The Department of Business Services shall be responsible for filing these reports.
+The Department of Business Services shall be responsible for these reports.

 Revenue Generating Contracts